Tenome/Gurumin-Modding/README.md

 > 	""You called，master?""
 > 	"That was your line，right?"
 > 	"Giga giga..."

-* Changed Roger's name to his JP name, Lassi (ラッシー)
-* Changed Lassi's "We love Gurumin" dialogue (made up by Mastiff because the original PC dialogue was about the video card the devs used) to the PSP dialogue
-* * Fixed a misplaced line when giving the Old Scroll back to Rocko
-* Added the "Change outfits?" prompt from the PSP version, but changed it to "What should I wear?" to match the JP version
-* Adjusted a line about Puchi barking to closer match the JP/PSP version
-* Adjusted a line by Pierre where he calls Parin a courageous Mademoiselle, to be more in line with the JP/PSP scripts.
-* Restored another partial line when you lose at Hoccer
-* Restored another partial line when you lose at Hoccer
-* Fixed incomplete sentence when Disk thanks you for putting up ads, and adjusted second line to be more in line with JP
-* Adjusted Doug's dialogue when first meeting you to more closely match the JP line
-* Adjusted Doug's dialogue about accepting the job request to more closely match the JP line, by adding an additional speech bubble
-* Corrected Poco being referred to as her instead of him in one line.
-* Added an extra line from the English PSP version for when you give Chucky his umbrella stand.
-* Fixed an incorrect sentence when Pierre wants a couch
-* Changed one of Cylinder's sales pitches to match PSP ("Want to see some drill parts?")
-* Minor correction to Fan's "Anyway, can I help you?" line
-* Minor adjustment to Pierre's "Bonjour, my pretty Mademoiselle!" line
-* Renamed Gothic Lolita Outfit to Gothic Lolita Maid.
-It's a bit conflicting, because the code says "meido," and the description is about maids, but the JP outfit name is Gothic Lolita.
-So, a compromise.
-* Added some lines after you exchange for medals from the PSP version.
-I haven't tested them nor do I remember what the dialogue is usually like, but for whatever reason Hyperbolic will put the clothes in your dresser for you.
-* Minor adjustment to Cylinder's Alchemy Book dialogue
-* Fixed error in Puku's dialogue when asking you to find Pino and Poko
-* Changed the password to Eggplant Caverns - Ruby Cave to match either SentenceCase, lowercase, or UPPERCASE.
-The password fields don't support the space key so I can't split it.
-* Fixed typos while working at Fan's shop (comming -> coming, … -> ...)
-* Fixed an incorrect bubble from Chucky when you give him the scroll
-* Fan's work minigame: Changed all orders to lowercase (IceCream -> icecream etc.) I don't have a save file at this spot so I can't test if I can put in multiple correct answers for different cases.
-If you have a save file that can play this game, please upload it so I can test.
-* Added a missing "Can I help you?" bubble when talking to Fan after the cake thefts
-* Changed "Ok, we got a deal" to "We got a deal!" from the PSP script when exchanging for bronze or silver medals
-* Revised + fixed a missing partial line when you beat the Motoro Astrals to closer match the JP dialogue
-* Fixed a missing line from Fan about prices being high
-* Adjusted Motoro's introduction when meeting him in his home to match JP dialogue more closely
-* Adjusted a couple of Peke's lines when doing the laser experiment
-* Fixed a typo when Fan comments on your outfit
-* Fixed a typo when Cylinder is asking you out for a cup of tea
-* Fixed a missing partial Fan line about prices going up
-* Fixed a missing partial Fan line about not being able to lower prices
-* Restored Parin's comment about the books being boring if you choose not to read the shelf
-* Fixed a typo when Pierre is asking you to return Francois
-* Fixed an incorrect line in the "where does my brother reside" riddle
-* Changed the description of the afro to match JP (it's a reference to the Japanese wrestler, Muhammad Yone AKA Mr. Afro).
-New line is  :Long Live Mr. Afro!, Original JP is ミスターアフロ、万歳! original English is: Makes the wearer very...funky.
-* Changed description of sombrero to match JP.
-New line is: From today on, you, too, can be Mexican!, Original JP is 今日からあなたもメキシカン。Original EN is : Yo quiero Gurumin!

 * There is some dummied out dialogue  after giving Motoro a platinum medal that makes it clear that Motoro was talking to Grandpa about you earlier (after you show Grandpa a platinum medal), but this dialogue was left out by Falcom since it contradicts the ending where Motoro states that only children can see them (and also since Motoro was already leaving hints on signs for you)